 If we listen to the Lord we will know what to do and when to do it.
 Today's Psalm reads: "you do not ask for sacrifice and offerings but an open ear" which is followed by: "here I am Lord; I come to do your will".
-It suggests heartfelt listening to the Word of God is a prelude to entrusting our whole selves into His hands ensuring 'we only do what pleases Him'.
+This suggests heartfelt listening to the Word of God is a prelude to entrusting our whole selves into His hands ensuring 'we too, like Jesus only do what pleases Him'.